salmanismustafa/Email_to_Markdown/readme.md

 Script Details
 fetch_emails(sender)

       Connects to the email server and fetches emails from the specified sender. email_to_markdown(msg)

-Converts the fetched email to Markdown format. save_markdown(markdown_content, filename)
+Converts the fetched email to Markdown format.

+      save_markdown(markdown_content, filename)

-Saves the converted Markdown content to a file. git_commit_and_push()
+Saves the converted Markdown content to a file.

+      git_commit_and_push()

 Commits and pushes the changes to the Git repository.

 Example

 Here’s what you might see in the terminal when you run the script:

-sh

       $ python your_script_name.py
-Connecting to email server as your-email@gmail.com Logged in to email server
+      Connecting to email server as your-email@gmail.com
+      Logged in to email server
-Searching for emails from specific-sender@example.com Found 2 emails from specific-sender@example.com Fetched email with UID 123
+      Searching for emails from specific-sender@example.com
+      Found 2 emails from specific-sender@example.com
+      Fetched email with UID 123
       Converting email to Markdown: Important Update
-Saving Markdown content to emails/2024-05-17-Important_Update.md Committing and pushing changes to Git repository Changes pushed to Git repository
+      Saving Markdown content to emails/2024-05-17-Important_Update.md
+      Committing and pushing changes to Git repository Changes pushed to Git repository
       Fetched email with UID 124
       Converting email to Markdown: Another Update
-Saving Markdown content to emails/2024-05-17-Another_Update.md Committing and pushing changes to Git repository Changes pushed to Git repository
+      Saving Markdown content to emails/2024-05-17-Another_Update.md
+      Committing and pushing changes to Git repository Changes pushed to Git repository
       Logged out from email server
       Script completed successfully

 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements

     imapclient for making IMAP easy to use.